PakitoSec/cyvest/README.md

 - **INBOUND (←)**: `DOWNLOADED`, `DROPPED`, `FROM`, `SENDER`, `CHILD`, `DERIVED_FROM`
 - **BIDIRECTIONAL (↔)**: `COMMUNICATES_WITH`, `RELATED_TO`, `DUPLICATE_OF`

-Direction symbols appear in visualizations and markdown exports.
+Direction symbols appear in visualizations, markdown exports, and determine score flow.

 ### Checks